-In addition to requirements related to construction type, there are other requirements for fire-resistance ratings in the IBC.
-For multi-unit residential buildings, walls and floors between dwelling or sleeping units are required to have a fire-resistance rating of 1/2 hour in Type II-B, III-B and V-B construction when sprinklered throughout with an NFPA 13 system, and 1 hour for all other construction types (IBC 420, 708 and 711).
-Multiple separated occupancies (IBC 508.4), incidental uses (IBC 509), and special provisions (IBC 510) also require fire-resistance ratings of select components and assemblies.
+In addition to requirements related to construction type, there are other requirements for FRRs in the IBC.
+For multi-unit residential buildings, walls and floors between dwelling or sleeping units are required to have an FRR of 1/2 hour in Type II-B, III-B and V-B construction when sprinklered throughout with an NFPA 13 system, and 1 hour for all other construction types (IBC 420, 708 and 711).
+Multiple separated occupancies (IBC 508.4), incidental uses (IBC 509), and special provisions (IBC 510) also require FRRs of select components and assemblies.